bladecoder/blade-ink-rs/README.md

 # Blade Ink
 This is a Rust port of Inkle's [Ink](https://github.com/inkle/ink), a scripting language for writing interactive narrative.

-`bladeink` is fully compatible with the reference version and supports all the language features.
+`bladeink` is fully compatible with the reference version and supports all its language features.

-To know more about the Ink language, you can check [the oficial documentation](https://github.com/inkle/ink/blob/master/Documentation/WritingWithInk.md).
+To know more about the Ink language, you can check [the official documentation](https://github.com/inkle/ink/blob/master/Documentation/WritingWithInk.md).

+The **Blade Ink** project contains 3 crates:

+- `lib` is the `bladeink` lib crate.
+It is available in crates.io and it can be used in your project as a dependency.
+- `cli-player` contains an implementation of a cli player (called `binkplayer`) to run .json.ink story files directly from the console.
+- `clib` is a C binding of the `bladeink` library ready to be used in C or any other program that can uses C libraries.

 ## Using the bladeink library crate

-Here it is a quick example that uses the basic features to play an Ink story using the `bladeink` crate.
+Here is a quick example that uses basic features to play an Ink story using the `bladeink` crate.

 ```rust
 // story is the entry point of the `bladeink` lib.